Minneapolis Schools with Business Degree Programs

 PhD in Business Administration

-PhD students are asked to choose from six concentrations to focus on: accounting, finance, information decision sciences, marketing, strategic management and organizations and supply chain and operations.
+PhD students are asked to choose from seven concentrations to focus on: accounting, finance, information decision sciences, marketing, strategic management and entrepreneurship, organizations and work and supply chain and operations.
 Students must complete at least 40 course credits.
-Additionally, 24 thesis credits are required.

 Bachelor of Art in Business Administration